V/H/S/Beyond: "Live and Let Dive"

-Numerous acquaintances are celebrating Zach's 30th birthday with his wife Jess and his best friend Logan via skydiving.
-Just before they are ready to jump out, the group spot a large unidentified flying object and several fighter jets.

-An alien jumps onto the plane before it collides with the ship, sending everyone falling towards an orange grove, some being injured or dying from the collison.
-Zach who has never jumped before & is tandem jumping with a more experienced jumper, when the altitude alarm goes off, & the chute deploys automatically and Zach survives the fall, but learns that Logan, who was strapped onto him, was decapitated when the parachute opened.
-Zach quickly finds other survivors as he tries to look for Jess, but an alien suddenly attacks the group.
-The aliens brutally kill Zach's friends before he finds Jess' corpse, having been killed earlier by an alien.
+Zach celebrates his 30th birthday with his wife Jess and best friend Logan by skydiving.
+Before jumping, they spot a large unidentified flying object and several fighter jets.
+An alien boards the plane before it collides with the ship.
+Zach jumps and learns that Logan, who was strapped to him, was decapitated when the parachute opened.
+Zach searches for Jess before an alien suddenly attacks the group, killing Zach's friends one by one.
+He later finds Jess' corpse, prompting him to break down crying.

-Zach escapes from the grove and jumps into a farmer's truck, whom he demands to leave.
-The farmer threatens him with a gun, but an alien kills him; the gun is fired and blows off two of Zach's fingers on his right hand.
-Another alien appears and shoots a non-lethal beam from its forehead into Zach's face, stunning him before disappearing.
-He attempts to drive away, but the truck is pulled into the air by the ship's tractor beam and lands inside.
-A horde of aliens suddenly attacks Zach as the footage ends.
+Zach escapes the attack and jumps into a farmer's truck, who demands that he leave.
+While being held at gunpoint, the alien attacks the farmer, causing him to shoot the gun, injuring Zach's right hand.
+Another alien appears and shoots a beam from its forehead that stuns Zach before disappearing.
+Zach drives away but is pulled into the air by the ship's tractor beam.
+Inside the ship, a horde of aliens rushes at Zach as the footage ends.

 "Abduction/Adduction" — Third interlude

 Horowitz explains his interest in alien sightings, but says that he does not have the expertise to analyze them.
-The segment then cuts into Niko Pueringer and Sam Gorski of the YouTube channel Corridor Digital, known for analyzing digital effects.
+The segment cuts to Niko Pueringer and Sam Gorski of the YouTube channel Corridor Digital, known for analyzing digital effects.
 They explain that if an alien footage relies on the viewer not being able to clearly see it, then it loses credibility, but they do express their interest.